apache/drill/_docs/manage-drill/configuration-options/015-configuring-a-cluster-for-different-workloads.md

 ]({{ site.baseurl }}/docs/starting-stopping-drill#starting-a-drillbit)on
 the node.

-## Allocating Memory for Impala
+## Impala Memory Configuration

 The configuration service for the Impala service is in the Impala env.sh file.

-## Allocating Memory for JobTracker
+## JobTracker Memory Configuration

-Memory allocated for JobTracker in the warden.conf is used only to calculate total memory required for services to run.
+Memory allocated for JobTracker in `warden.conf` is used only to calculate total memory required for services to run.
 The -Xmx JobTracker itself is not set, allowing memory on JobTracker to grow as needed.
 If you want to set an upper limit on memory, set the HADOOP_HEAPSIZE env. variable in `/opt/mapr/hadoop/hadoop-0.20.2/conf/hadoop-env.sh`.